Three reasons you should customise your newsletters

-Any small business owner can tell you that their customers and newsletter subscribers are a mixed bunch of people.
+Any business owner can tell you that their clients and newsletter subscribers are a mixed bunch of people.

-So if you’re one of those small business owners still sending out generic newsletters, here are three reasons a customised newsletter is more effective:
+So if your business is still sending out generic newsletters, here are three reasons a customised newsletter is more effective:

 1. It gives you legitimacy

-One of the ways that companies like PayPal combat fraud is to tell their customers that they will always address them using their full name and surname.
+One of the ways that companies like PayPal combat fraud is to tell their clients that they will always address them using their full name and surname.

-In contrast, scammers mostly use generic greetings like ‘Dear Customer’.
+In contrast, scammers mostly use generic greetings like ‘Dear client’.

-So using your subscribers’ names will assure them the newsletter is really from you.
+So using your subscribers’ full names will assure them the newsletter is really from you.

 2. It gives your newsletter a personal touch

-Starting a newsletter with a customer’s name also makes it personal – almost as if you personally wrote the letter to them.
+Starting a newsletter with a client’s name also makes it personal – almost as if you personally wrote the letter to them.
 And this may encourage them to read it.

 3. It lets you customise your sales pitch